ClaireFraser121/Console-Finances/README.md

 2. **Data Processing:** I then used a loop to go through the financial records, which were stored in an array.
 Within this loop, I calculated the total months and total Profit/Losses.

-3. **Calculating Changes:** To find the average change in Profit/Losses, I computed the change from month to month and kept track of the total change.
+3. **Calculating Changes:** To find the average change in Profit/Losses, I calculated the change from month to month and kept track of the total change.

 4. **Finding the Extremes:** I identified the greatest increase and decrease in profits by comparing changes and updating the respective variables.